Manchild (Neneh Cherry song): Music video

-The accompanying music video for "Manchild" was produced by Jean-Baptiste Mondino.
+The music video for "Manchild" was produced by French fashion photographer and music video director Jean-Baptiste Mondino.
 It shows Cherry on a virtual beach, while several other people can be seen in the background.
 Cherry's daughters, Naima and Tyson, and her step-son, Marlon Roudette, also appear in the video.
 The camera "slowly rocks back and forth" in line with the beat of the song.
+It was nominated for "Best Video" at the 1990 Brit Awards and later made available on Cherry's official YouTube channel in 2009.